rockdaboot/wget2/docs/wget2.md

 ### `-s`, `--verify-sig`

   Enable PGP signature verification.
 When enabled Wget2 will attempt to download and verify PGP signatures against their corresponding files.
-Any file downloaded that has a content type of `application/*` will cause Wget2 to send another request for a file with the same name and an extension added as defined by the `--signature-extension` option.
+When enabled, any file downloaded that has a content type beginning with `application/` will cause Wget2 to request a signature file for that file.
+The name of the signature file is computed by appending the extension to the full path of the file that was just downloaded.
+The extension used is defined by the `--signature-extensions` option.
 If the content type for the signature request is `application/pgp-signature`, Wget2 will attempt to verify the signature against the original file.

-### `--signature-extension`
+### `--signature-extensions`

-  Specify the file extension for signature files, without the leading ".".
+  Specify the file extensions for signature files, without the leading ".".
+You may specify multiple extensions as a comma separated list.
+All the provided extensions will be tried simultaneously when looking for the signature file.
 The default is "sig".
-Currently, you may define only one possible signature extension which will be tried.

 ### `--gnupg-homedir`